barisgit/GoFlux/README.md

 4. **Framework Agnostic** - Works with any Huma-compatible router (Chi, Gin, Echo, etc.)
 5. **Embedded-First** - Designed for single-binary deployment with embedded assets

+## Future Exploration

+We're exploring ideas for enhanced deployment and process management capabilities:

+- **Process Management** - Potential `flux serve` command with zero-downtime deployments
+- **Enhanced DI** - Improved dependency injection with lifecycle hooks
+- **App Builder** - `goflux.NewApp()` for simplified setup
+- **Configuration** - Type-safe config loading with validation

+These are early-stage concepts and not yet implemented.

 ## Local Development

 To use these packages locally in your projects before publishing: